 If you’re planning to do a DNA test, hundreds of DNA testing labs are eager to take your money.
 Some of them are worth every penny they charge for their services.
 But many more are not.
 Because this is now a lucrative and a much-in-demand business, it shouldn’t be a surprise that you’ll have many options to choose from.
 Hence, the importance of you making the right choice.

 The parent-child relationship is the closest one possible.
 As a result, paternity testing can tell you that a man is a child’s father with 99.99% certainty.
 If DNA testing shows that a man is not the father, you can be 100% certain of that fact.

 Situations involving child custody and child support, plus inheritance and immigration require legal paternity tests.
-In those cases the courts require all parties to show up in person at the DNA testing labs.
+In those cases, the courts require all parties to show up in person at the DNA testing labs.
 Then lab personnel will confirm each person’s identity, collect the samples, and follow a legal chain of custody process through analysis and reporting.

 If you need a legal test, then the location of a convenient testing site can be an important factor.
 If the tested parties are in different locations, choosing a company like the one above, which has a large network of sampling sites, can minimize travel expenses